 Do I need to go to court during my medical misdiagnosis claim?

 It is unlikely you will have to go to court to settle your case.
 In fact, almost 70% of claims were settled without formal court proceedings between 2017 and 2018, according to the NHS Resolution Report.

 Occasionally when negotiations have broken down, cases can be referred to court.
 If this happens, your specialist solicitor will take care of all the core legalities and fully prepare you, ensuring you feel calm and confident.

 When Katie's appendix burst and went unnoticed by medical professionals, her mum, Julie, feared the impact it would have on her long-term health.
 That's why Julie contacted us to help make it right.

 Not sure if you have a claim?

-If you’re not sure whether or not you may have a medical negligence claim, contact us free of charge by calling online claim form in just two minutes.or fill in an
+If you're not sure whether or not you have a misdiagnosis claim, contact us free of charge by calling or fill in an online claim form in just two minutes.

-For over 20 years, we’ve helped victims of medical negligence claim compensation after they’ve suffered injuries that could have been avoided with a correct diagnosis.
-Our friendly advisors are waiting for your call, which we’ll handle with care and consideration while maintaining your confidentiality
+For over 25 years, we've helped people who have suffered medical negligence to claim compensation after they've sustained injuries that could have been avoided with a correct diagnosis.
+Our friendly advisors are waiting for your free and confidential call.